prometheus/prometheus/docs/feature_flags.md

 The number of concurrent rule evaluations can be configured with `--rules.max-concurrent-rule-evals`, which is set to `4` by default.

+Rules can be optionally sorted (when loaded into the ruler), in a way that makes more of them runnable concurrently.
+This can be enabled with the `--rules.sort-for-concurrent-eval` flag.

 ## Serve old Prometheus UI

 Fall back to serving the old (Prometheus 2.x) web UI instead of the new UI.
 The new UI that was released as part of Prometheus 3.0 is a complete rewrite and aims to be cleaner, less cluttered, and more modern under the hood.
 However, it is not fully feature complete and battle-tested yet, so some users may still prefer using the old UI.